LauJensen/clojureql/README.md

 Large and **significant** contributions to both the design and codebase have been rendered by [Justin Balthrop](http://twitter.com/ninjudd) aka. ninjudd author of the powerful build tool [Cake](http://github.com/ninjudd/cake).

+In addition, the following people have made important contributions to ClojureQL:

+   - Roman Scherer (r0man)
+   - Christian Kebekus (ck)